classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

 <a name="POS"></a>

-## POS
+## POS (Point of Sale) Role: Sell Tickets at the Event

-POS can make bookings on behalf of Organizer.
-And then they can manage those bookings which they've made, like changing the booking paid status, enable or disable a booking and so on.
+POS users can make bookings and sell tickets on behalf of the Organizer at the event entrance.
+They can manage only the bookings they create, including changing payment status, enabling/disabling bookings, and processing cancellations or refunds.

 ---